mweerts/42-projects/common-core/webserv/README.md

 ## To discuss
 - does the parsing protect from difference between number of cgi language and paths?
 - make content-length not an int, it's not enough and could cause issue.
+- location is broken with autodindex not working, it works by default not when when the location is configured

+## to do max
+- verifier que les urls "index%copy.html" marche parce que je crois pas qu'elles fonctionne

 ## To do cgi